maerhiagojar/UserVerse-Dynamic-WebApp/README.md

 - `src/main.tsx`: Application entry point

 ## Data Source
 This application connects to JSONPlaceholder as a backend API for demonstration purposes.
-In a production environment, you would replace these API calls with your own backend services.

 ## Team Contribution
 - Rhia Mae Gojar - managed authentication system, admin and user dashboard, and deployment